The 10 Biggest DeFi Hacks In History (Updated List For 2024)

 Biggest DeFi Hacks – Explained

-DeFi applications first came into the cryptocurrency industry between 2017 and 2018.
-The number of hacks that have occurred since then runs into the hundreds.
+DeFi applications first entered the cryptocurrency industry between 2017 and 2018.
+Since then, hundreds of hacks have occurred.
 However, the following 10 hacks are the largest that have occurred during DeFi’s short lifetime.

 1. Ronin Network ($650 million)